merely-useful/py-rse/index.md

 However,
-different shells may use a different symbol: in particular, the `zsh` shell that is the default on newer version of MacOS uses `%`.
+different shells may use a different symbol: in particular, the `zsh` shell, which is the default on newer versions of MacOS, uses `%`.
 As we'll see in Section \@ref(bash-advanced-vars), we can customize the prompt to give us more information.